Robert James Nicklyn

 PFC Robert Nicklyn served in D Company, 1st Battalion, 506th Infantry, 101st Airborne Division (Airmobile).
 He was a "leg" infantry radioman assigned to his company commander.
 He died in an ambush in one of the most active combat areas of Vietnam on his 107th day in country.
-In addition to his National Defense Service Medal, Vietnam Service Medal with one Bronze Campaign Star and Republic of Vietnam Campaign Medal with 1960-device, he was awarded the Purple Heart and Combat Infantryman Badge.
+Bob's decorations include the National Defense Service Medal, Vietnam Service Medal, Republic of Vietnam Campaign Medal with 1960-Device, Republic of Vietnam Gallantry Cross with Palm Unit Citation, Republic of Vietnam Military Merit Medal, Combat Infantryman Badge, Good Conduct Medal, Purple Heart and the Bronze Star Medal.
 Nicklyn was posthumously promoted to corporal.

 The 101st Airborne Division fought in some of the most brutal battles of Vietnam.
 The infamous battle on Hill 937 was named “Hamburger Hill” due to the intense hand-to-hand fighting during the prolonged operation.
 The causalities were so high in the 101st Airborne that soldiers who were not trained as paratroopers (aka: legs) were attached to the Division following the battle for Hill 937.
 The airborne training school at Fort Benning could not meet the high demand for replacement paratrooper personnel throughout the Army.
 The three battalions of the 506th list 666 KIA/MIA in Vietnam.